The Cost of a Free Lunch: Evidence from U.S. Derivatives Markets: In-Sample Results

+The pooled estimates are close to the market-specific estimates for the short-horizon GBM term and NFCI, reinforcing the view that these variables capture a common structure rather than a market-specific artifact.
+Heterogeneity appears mainly in the long-horizon GBM and bid--ask channels.
+The long-horizon GBM term loads more strongly in RUT, whereas the bid--ask term loads more strongly in SPX.
+Thus, the separate regressions do not overturn the common structure; they show where market-specific sensitivities are concentrated.

-Explanatory power is higher at intermediate maturities than at the short end.
+Explanatory power is strongest at intermediate maturities.
 For SPX under the pooled specification, $R^2$ rises from 0.080 at 1--2 months to 0.530 at 10--14 months, then declines to 0.254 beyond 21 months.
-A similar pattern holds for RUT, with $R^2$ reaching 0.440 at 10--14 months and 0.451 at 14--21 months, remaining at 0.363 beyond 21 months.

-The separate specifications offer modest improvements in some bins, but the gains are limited.
-The maturity-bin results reaffirm that the specification's primary achievement lies in reproducing a common path-risk structure rather than delivering fully customized market-level fits.
+RUT shows a similar pattern, with $R^2$ reaching 0.440 at 10--14 months and 0.451 at 14--21 months, remaining at 0.363 beyond 21 months.
+The maturity-bin results therefore reinforce the main message: the specification captures a common path-risk structure most clearly at intermediate maturities, rather than delivering fully customized market-level fits.